MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-getting-started.md

 1. In the **Worlds** menu bar, select **My Worlds**.
 1. Click the **Create Universe** button.
 1. On the **Create Universe** screen, enter a **Name** and a **Description** for your universe.
+1. To enable only the owner of the universe to join it, select **Private**.
-1. Under **Image**, select **Choose File**, and then select an image.
+1. Under **Image**, click **Choose File**, and then select an image.
 This image will be used to promote your universe on the Web and in VR.
-1. Under **Profile Image**, select **Choose File**, and then select an image.
+1. Under **Profile Image**, click **Choose File**, and then select an image.
 This image will also be used to promote your universe on the Web and in VR but it appears on the Universe page.
 1. If desired, fill in the remaining text boxes:

     **Youtube Video ID**